 At Kilby St. Mary's C of E Primary School we believe that emotional and social development is the key to a child's academic development.
-We aim to provide a caring and understanding environment where all children are able to flourish.
+We aim to provide a caring and understanding environment where all children can flourish.
 We are an inclusive school and we treat all children as individuals.
 Whilst your child's class teacher is responsible for pastoral care, the adults in our school work as a close team to ensure that children are supported academically and pastorally.

 The school also works closely with the children, parents/carers and all health professionals.
 At times, the school may feel it is necessary to seek advice from other professionals to support a child's needs.
-This may include the school nurse, wellbeing support provided by Early Help, specialist teaching service or the educational psychologist.
+This may include the school nurse, teaching service or the educational psychologist.

 Where pupils are found to have needs around mental, emotional and social development, provision is put in place to support these pupils and progress is monitored.
-This provision will come from our school ELSA (Emotional Literacy Support Assistant), and may include social communication groups, anger management work or art/crafts based groups.
+This provision will come from our school 'Me in Mind' co-ordinator Mrs Norton and may include, anxiety workshops, social communication groups, anger management work or art/crafts based groups.